AhmedEweed/iti-tracks/README.md

 # ITI Subjects scraper

-ITI is the most prestigious institute in Egypt for technology teaching I faced a problem getting their subject names for a certain track So, I made this scraper to help me solve this problem.
+ITI is the most prestigious institute in Egypt for technology teaching
+I faced a problem getting their subject names for a certain track
+So, I made this scraper to help me solve this problem.

 I scraped the names of the subjects of each track of the current batch using this script [main_scrape.py](main_scrape.py)
 and made a humble user interface to simplify the process for any user

-the original site from which I scraped the data is: [ntl wall of fame](http://techleaders.eg/wall-of-fame/)

 ## Getting started

 Simply clone the repo and open [GUI.py](GUI.py) file in a terminal